 3. Environmental Properties

-Moths doesnt harm silk but insects may attack it.
+a) Moths doesnt harm silk but insects may attack it.
 Direct sunlight will destroy the fabric.

-It absorbs moisture
+b) It absorbs moisture.

-Important silk producing worm is "Bombyxmori" (Latin word for Silkworm of the mulberry tree).
-Main protein of silk is serisin and fibron.
-Silk is known as the "Queen of Textiles".
+Important silk producing worm is Bombyxmori (Latin word for Silkworm of the mulberry tree).

 Silkmark